 – The main species we see at the moment are the beautiful Bull Sharks, but we have seen 10 different species on the site including Tiger Sharks and Great Hammerhead Sharks.

-– There is an off-season where Bull Sharks are more shy (mating season) which slowly start in October and finish in January, with a peak in December.
-We still operate but there is a chance that you will see less sharks and from further away – there is also more chances to see other species like Tiger Sharks.
+– There is an off-season where Bull Sharks are more shy (mating season) around the summer months.
+We still operate but there is a chance that you will see less sharks and from further away – there is also more chances to see other species like Lemon and Tiger Sharks.
 The rest of the year is good action but there might be circumstances that lead to less or shy sharks (i.e. cyclones, ecological events such as spawning aggregations nearby, whales etc…).
 Best months are May to September.

 – Most of our Bull Sharks have names because we can recognize them, based on scars and other features.
 This is important because it allows us to collect precious data for some of our science projects.